Free Resource for Innovation Founders

 Who Built This

 The Capital Terrain Map was built from 30+ years of watching founder-led innovation companies stall at the same structural gaps — and updated in 2026 to reflect a terrain that has materially changed.
-The four domains reflect what investors, lenders, and program evaluators are actually assessing right now: not just whether the technology works, but whether the company can deploy it, finance it, and operate it under real-world conditions.
+The nine domains reflect what investors, lenders, and program officers are actually assessing right now: not just whether the technology works, but whether the company can deploy it, finance it, and operate it under real-world conditions.
 This is not a framework assembled from research.
 It is the pattern that shows up in every engagement — including the ones where the original capital plan had to be rebuilt from scratch.

 $4B+